Another Indian firm under fire for shoddy clinical trials work

-LONDON/MUMBAI (Reuters) - Another Indian clinical research organization, Quest Life Sciences of Chennai, is in trouble over defective trials work, including manipulation of heart readings, according to a warning issued by the World Health Organization.
+LONDON/MUMBAI, July 7 (Reuters) - Another Indian clinical research organisation, Quest Life Sciences of Chennai, is in trouble over defective trials work, according to a warning issued by the World Health Organization.

-The action by the United Nations health agency follows an earlier scandal at GVK Biosciences, which resulted in approvals for hundreds of generic drugs being withdrawn in Europe.
+The action by the United Nations health agency follows an earlier scandal over drug testing at GVK Biosciences, which resulted in approvals for hundreds of generic drugs being withdrawn in Europe.

-The European Medicines Agency (EMA) is also evaluating the situation at Quest with the WHO and the U.S. Food and Drug Administration (FDA).

 India’s drug industry, a source of cheap generic medicines to countries worldwide, has been tarnished in recent years by a series of quality problems at various companies, including manufacturing and clinical data shortfalls.

-In the case of Quest, the WHO said there had been “critical” lapses in a trial of HIV drugs, including the fact that two-thirds of patients’ electrocardiograms (ECGs) turned out to be duplicates.
+In the case of Quest, the World Health Organization (WHO) said there had been “critical” lapses in a trial of HIV drugs, including the fact that two-thirds of patients’ electrocardiograms (ECGs) turned out to be duplicates.

 “Subject details ... and dates had been changed by the company, in the majority of cases, to make the ECGs appear as if they were from each of the different subjects,” it said.